 Epsilon Theta Chapter, American University

-Sharon returns to National Council for a fourth term, having served two terms as vice president-alumnae and one as vice president-finance.
-As a member of Epsilon Theta Chapter, Sharon served as ritualist, assistant new member educator, spirit and sunshine chair, alumnae chair, formal chair, Greek Week chair and Junior Panhellenic delegate.
+A graduate of American University where she earned a bachelor of arts in psychology, Sharon returns to National Council for a fifth term having served two terms as vice president-alumnae, one term as vice president-finance and completing a term as vice president-chapter administration.
+As a member of Epsilon Theta Chapter, Sharon served as ritualist, assistant new member educator, spirit and sunshine chair, formal chair, Greek Week chair and Junior Panhellenic delegate.

 After graduation, Sharon worked as an event planner in New York City for a year before returning to DC and earning a certificate in event management from George Washington University.
-Upon her return to DC, Sharon began her alumnae involvement serving as an advisor for Alpha Mu Chapter at the University of Maryland.
-She went on to serve as a finance specialist, membership specialist, team captain, alumnae agent director, member of the nominating committee, director of alumnae groups, and a member of the alumnae experience task force.
-She continues to serve as house corporation president for Kappa Chapter at Cornell University and Alpha Gamma Chapter at George Washington University.
+Upon her return to DC, Sharon began her alumnae involvement serving as an advisor to Alpha Mu Chapter at the University of Maryland.
+She went on to serve as a finance specialist, membership specialist, team captain, director of alumnae groups and a member of the alumnae experience task force.
+She also served as house corporation president for Kappa Chapter at Cornell University and Alpha Gamma Chapter at George Washington University.

 Sharon is the Director of Meetings and Events for Arlington Economic Development.
-She, husband Ross, son Benji, and daughter Mila live in the Washington, DC area.
-Sharon is very active in her synagogue where she serves on the religious school committee.
+She, husband Ross, son Benji and daughter Mila live in the Washington, DC area.
+Sharon is very active in her synagogue where she serves on the membership committee.
 She enjoys spending time with friends and family, going to the beach and visiting the many museums in DC.

 VICE PRESIDENT FINANCE